Niyo216/-Lab2-readme.md/README.md

 IEEE's roots go back to 1884 when electricity began to become a major influence in society.
 There was one major established electrical industry, the telegraph, which since the 1840s had come to connect the world with a data communications system faster than the speed of transportation.
 The telephone and electric power and light industries had just gotten underway.

+ # Data Representation: Numeric Conversions

+ The difference between decimal, binary and hexadecimal numbers The numbers in a hex, binary are the same as decimal numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+The difference between a hex and a decimal is that a hex also contains letters.

+ # Data Representation: Hexadecimal Color Representation

+  The representation: #ff016b
+  In a RGB color space, hex #ff016b is composed of 100% red.

+  # Information Systems for Business and Beyond: Chapter 3
+   # Software:
+   # The roles of application, utility and operating system softwarea and example of each.

+Application software is, essentially, software that allows the user to accomplish some goal or purpose.
+For example, if you have to write a paper, you might use the application-software program Microsoft Word.
+If you want to listen to music, you might use iTunes.
+To surf the web, you might use Internet Explorer or Firefox.
+Even a computer game could be considered application software.

+ # define the term software;
+Software is the set of instructions that tell the hardware what to do.

+# describe the two primary categories of software;
+Software can be broadly divided into two categories: operating systems and application software.
+Operating systems manage the hardware and create the interface between the hardware and the user.
+Application software is the category of programs that do something useful for the user.

+# describe the role ERP software plays in an organization;

+# describe cloud computing and its advantages and disadvantages for use in an organization;

+# define the term open-source and identify its primary characteristics.